twocs/gin/README.md

 [Struct level validations](https://github.com/go-playground/validator/releases/tag/v8.7) can also be registered this way.
 See the [struct-lvl-validation example](https://github.com/gin-gonic/examples/tree/master/struct-lvl-validations) to learn more.

-### Only Bind Query String
+### Bind Only Query Strings

-`ShouldBindQuery` function only binds the query params and not the post data.
+The `ShouldBindQuery` function only binds the query params and not the post data.
 See the [detail information](https://github.com/gin-gonic/gin/issues/742#issuecomment-315953017).

 ```go
 package main